Multiple site entry technique

-The multiple site entry technique is a strategy that can be used in online research (also called Internet-based research, Web-based research) to target different samples via different recruitment sites and compare their data.
+The multiple site entry technique is a strategy that can be used in online research (also called Internet-based research or Web-based research) to target different samples via different recruitment sites and compare their data.
 It is a method used in behavioral and social research to assess the presence and impact of self-selection effects.
 Self-selection effects can be considered a major challenge in social science research.
 With the invention of online research in the 1990s the multiple site entry technique became possible, because the recruitment of participants via different links (URLs) is very easy to implement.
 It can be assumed that there is no self-selection bias if the data sets coming from different recruitment sites do not differ systematically.

 Method

 Several links to the study are placed on different websites, in Internet forums, social media platforms, or offline media that are likely to attract different types of participants, or are mailed out to different mailing lists.
 In order to identify the recruitment sources, the published URLs contain source identifying information and the HTTP protocol is analyzed by different referrer information.
 This means, a unique string of characters is appended to the URL for each recruitment source, e.g. “...index.html?source=studentlist” for a list of students.
 The data file will have a column („source“) containing an entry of the referring source for each participant (“studentlist“).